MDAnalysis/MDAKits/docs/source/makingakit.rst

 Here, we outline the process of creating an MDAKit that fulfills all of the requirements for acceptance into the MDAKit registry.
 Unlike the code in the core MDAnalysis library, the structure of an MDAKit is much less restrictive.
-In order to be accepted, there are several requirements that must be addressed:
+In order to be accepted, there are several :ref:`requirements<requirements>` that must be addressed:

 #.
 Code in the package uses the MDAnalysis library
 #.
 The code is open source and published under an `OSI approved license <https://opensource.org/licenses/>`_